 €1,000 to qualify for the levy.
 The law defines the price threshold in Euros and, because the exchange rate between the two currencies changes daily, the equivalent in Pounds Sterling is worked out according to the exchange rate on the

 date the artwork is sold.
 The threshold for the day will be announced at the beginning of the sale.
 The levy is 4% on up to 50,000 euros, 3% from 50,000-200,000 euros, 1% from 200,000-350,000 euros, 0.5% from 350,000-500,000 euros and 0.25% on a hammer price exceeding 500,000 euros.
 There is a cap of 12,500 euros payable on any one work.
 Please note: this scale is cumulative, which means that where the sale price is higher than the first threshold, the royalty on each portion of the price must be calculated accordingly and added together to arrive at the final sum.
 For example, take an artwork that sells for €210,000.
 The

 first €50,000 would achieve 4% (€2,000), the next 150,000 would achieve 3% (€4,500), and the final €10,000 would achieve 1% (€100).
 The total royalties due would be €6,600.

-11. Vendors’ commission and fee charges are 18.5% commission payable on the hammer price.
+- Vendors’ commission and fee charges are 18.5% commission payable on the hammer price.
 A £3 lottage fee applies to unsold items.
 A limited liability charge of 1.5% is applied to the hammer price of sold lots.
+A minimum fee of £20 for collection of items will apply and is subject to variation depending on collection location.
 All charges are subject to Vat at the current rate.